Is Esophageal Thrush?

-- a feeling of chest pain
+- chest pain

 inside of your mouth and become oral thrush.
-Symptoms of oral thrush include:
+The symptoms of oral thrush

 - creamy white patches on the inside of the cheeks

 - white lesions on the roof of your mouth,

 - cracking in the corner of your mouth